 Obviously, no commission trades, minimums, or account fees.

-NVSTR is a brokerage that marries trading with social media in that you can see follow other people’s portfolios (if they make them public) and discuss ideas on their platform.
+Tornado, formerly known as NVSTR, is a brokerage that marries trading with social media in that you can see follow other people’s portfolios (if they make them public) and discuss ideas on their platform.
 Again, they offer free trades and there are no minimums or account fees.

 They also offer a referral bonus in which you get cash based on how uch you deposit.

-The saga around GameStop and how the markets reacted is unprecedented (and still ongoing) – I’m not making any judgments as to what was appropriate or not but I suspect there will be investigations and inquiries as to what happened.
+The saga around GameStop and how the markets reacted is unprecedented – I’m not making any judgments as to what was appropriate or not but I suspect there will be investigations and inquiries as to what happened.
 We will learn a lot more in a few months once everything shakes out.